-> Reportedly they are two main factions in the party, one led by Vice President Joice Mujuru and another by Justice Minister Emmerson Mnangagwa.
-The two factions are said to be garnering to replace Robert Mugabe.
-The former which is also known as the moderates is purportedly pro-business attempting to push ZANU PF politics to the political centre ground.
-This is reportedly done to create relations with the international community.
-Mnangagwa's faction also known as the 'hardliners' comprises of 'old guard' with members that have dominated Zimbabwe’s political scene since the 1980s.
-Some of the members allegedly supporting Mnangagwa are Jonathan Moyo and Patrick Chinamasa.
-Mujuru is reportedly being backed by Didymus Mutasa.
-A faction called G40 is a group characterized of younger Zanu-PF members who are savvy and educated.
-The group is said to be led by Jonathan Moyo and Zanu-PF political commissar, Saviour Kasukuwere but is fronted by the first lady, Grace Mugabe.
+It was reported that there were two main factions in the Zanu -PF political party, one led by the then Vice President Joice Mujuru and another by the then Justice Minister Emmerson Mnangagwa.
+The two factions were reported to be garnering to replace Robert Mugabe.
+The former which was also known as the moderator attempting to push Zanu-PF politics to the political center ground.
+This was reportedly done to create relations with the international community.
+Mnangagwa's faction also known as the 'hardliners' comprised of 'old guard' with members that have dominated Zimbabwe’s political scene since the 1980s.
+Some of the members allegedly supported Mnangagwa are Jonathan Moyo and Patrick Chinamasa.
+Mujuru was reportedly backed by Didymus Mutasa.
+A faction called G40 was characterized by younger Zanu-PF members who are educated.
+The group was reportedly led by Jonathan Moyo, Saviour Kasukuwere, and Patrick Zhuwao but was believed to be led by Grace Mugabe.

-At the height of factional fights in the ZANU PF party, the Mujuru faction was accused of a number of crimes which warranted dismissal from both party and government.
-Besides the corruption allegations leveled against the Vice President, assassination allegations were also revealed by the state media (The Sunday Mail).
-The state media fingered out Joice Mujuru to be the figure behind the assassination plot.
+At the height of factional fights in the Zanu- PF party, the Mujuru faction was accused of a number of crimes which warranted dismissal from both party and government.
+Besides the corruption allegations leveled against the then Vice President, assassination allegations were also revealed by the state media (The Sunday Mail).
+The state media pointed out Joice Mujuru to be the figure behind the assassination plot.

-The Sunday Mail, which is widely seen as a mouthpiece for the Zanu-PF party of Mugabe, claimed Joice Mujuru the vice-president and one of two frontrunners to succeed the 90-year-old leader, was "at the center" of the plan led by two of her allies in the party.
+The Sunday Mail, claimed Joice Mujuru one of two front-runners to succeed the 90-year-old leader, was "at the center" of the plan led by two of her allies in the party.

 Mugabe has been blamed for most of the economic challenge that befell the country especially in the period after 2000.
 One of the major criticisms leveled against him was his hurried land reform program which plunged the country into a decade of economic recession, decline of industrial production, agriculture and hyper-inflation.
 The land reform program was said to have ushered in massive abuse of human right especially by member of the Zimbabwe National Liberation War Veterans Association.
 Robert Mugabe was also blamed for Operation Murambatsvina which rendered thousands of urban dwellers homeless.